|

 shadow.
 This type of eclipse does not occur every year.
 But when

 it does, it's a wonderful and magikal night.
-When it does occur
+It lasts for only

-it lasts for only a few hours, so you need to plan your rituals
+a few hours, so you need to plan your rituals well in advance.

-When the moon is in full eclipse, treat those few moments as
+the moon is in full eclipse, treat those few moments as if the

-if the moon was in it's Dark phase.
-Some witches forego magik
+moon were in it's Dark phase.
+Some practitioners forgo magik

 work all together and use this time to honor the Goddess in a